MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-mak.md

  ***Applies to:*** *Volume licensed versions of Office 2019 and Office 2016, including Project and Visio*

 Multiple Activation Key (MAK) activation is used for one-time activation through Microsoft-hosted activation services, either via the internet or by telephone.
+MAK activation requires that a MAK is installed on a client computer and instructs that computer to activate itself against those services.

+Each MAK has a predetermined number of allowed activations and is based on your volume licensing agreement.
+Each Office activation that uses MAK counts toward the activation limit.
+After Office is activated, no re-activation is required unless the hardware changes significantly.

+There are two ways to activate computers by using MAK:

+- **MAK independent activation** which requires that each computer independently connect and be activated with Microsoft, either over the Internet or by telephone.
+MAK independent activation is best for computers that have direct access to the internet.

+- **MAK proxy activation by using VAMT** which enables one computer with internet access to process activation requests on behalf of multiple computers.
+MAK proxy activation is configured by using the [Volume Activation Management Tool (VAMT)](https://docs.microsoft.com//windows/deployment/volume-activation/volume-activation-management-tool).
+MAK proxy activation is appropriate for environments in which security concerns might restrict direct access to the internet or to development and test labs.
+For more information, see [Perform Proxy Activation](https://docs.microsoft.com/windows/deployment/volume-activation/proxy-activation-vamt).

 ## Activate Office 2019 by using MAK